5 Causes Of Irregular Periods You Should Know

 causes irregular menstruation

-Abnormal menstrual periods or cycles can be a complicated issue to fix, since women’s hormones are impacted by a number of different factors and bodily systems.
+Irregular periods can be a complicated issue to fix, since women’s hormones are impacted by some different factors and bodily systems.

 Aside from being pregnant and going through menopause, which both normally stop a woman from getting her period, here are the other major causes for irregular periods or amenorrhea.